LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 Random Forest 2 and GAMLSS, the top two winners on the public leaderboard, don't do so well on the private leaderboard, where XGBoost is the clear winner.

-Figure 12 provides another way to look at this case.
+Figure 13 provides another way to look at this case.
 It shows weekly root-mean-square errors over the entire hackathon data set.
 Again it is remarkable how well XGBoost fits the training data set.
 But when we look at the testing portion of the data set (the last 18 weeks), week-to-week fluctuations are so large that it is hard to pick out a winner.

-{% maincolumn "assets/img/blog/WindTurbines/weekly_rmse_all.png" "Figure 12: Weekly root-mean-square errors over the entire hackathon data set, for the four models studied in this post.
+{% maincolumn "assets/img/blog/WindTurbines/weekly_rmse_all.png" "Figure 13: Weekly root-mean-square errors over the entire hackathon data set, for the four models studied in this post.
 The first 82 weeks correspond to the training set and the remainder to the testing set (nine weeks for the public leaderboard followed by nine weeks for the private leaderboard)." %}

 Note that the worse a model's fit is to a data set, the larger its week-to-week fluctuations are in the same data set.
 This is just a statistical effect.
 The RMSE is the square root of a [(non-central) chi-squared variate](https://en.wikipedia.org/wiki/Noncentral_chi-squared_distribution), for which variance and mean increase and decrease together.

 The jump in performance between the training and testing data sets is quite striking for the tree-based models.
 A large jump could be an indication of overfitting.
-Is XGBoost overfitting?
-I doubt it: it's the only model that manages to fit the spike at zero turbine output, and we know this feature is a real physics/engineering effect.
+As argued above, XGBoost is probably overfitting the spike at 0 and the bump near 1 in the turbine output spectra.
 In contrast, there is no perceptible jump for the generalized linear model, and this could be an indication of underfitting.

 I had hoped to use the above plot to draw conclusions about model trends beyond the training period (for example, does the RMSE get worse as time elapses after training?)
 Unfortunately the fluctuations are too large to permit a meaningful statement.